-You can actually change your style and ask the children – it is their hair, after all: whether they want it cut, washed and styled.
+You can actually change your style and ask the children - it is their hair, after all: whether they want it cut, washed, and styled.
 And respect their response without tampering with it.
-Or you can cut down to once a week instead of once a day.
+Or you can cut it down to once a week instead of once a day.

 1. The hours we have together, every minute, are significant, unique.

 3. Respect.
-It is important for me to teach my children respect for their own and others’ integrity.
-If I decide too much and too illogical about them, I do not have this respect myself, and it is much worse than a little messy hair.
+It is important for me to teach my children respect for their own and others' integrity.
+If I decide too much and too illogical about them, I do not have this respect myself, which is much worse than a little messy hair.

 May the sun shine on you

 Want to stay up to date with our travels and podcast?
 Then sign up for our weekly newsletter